-- a.
-Program income does not include Federal funds received under an award.
+- 1. Program income does not include Federal funds received under an award.
 Program income means gross income earned by the non-Federal entity that is directly generated by a supported activity or earned as a result of the Federal award during the period of performance except as provided in §200.307(f).
 Examples include fees charged for conferences or workshops, fees for services performed, the use or rental or real or personal property acquired under Federal awards, the sale of commodities or items fabricated under a Federal award, license fees and royalties on patents and copyrights, and principal and interest on loans made with Federal award funds.
 Interest earned on advances of Federal funds is not program income.
-Except as otherwise provided in Federal statutes, regulations, or the terms and conditions of the Federal award, program income does not include rebates, credits, discounts, and interest earned on any of them. - b.
-FPAC recommends treating program income with the additive method, however recipients may request to use the deductive method. - c.
-If program income is earned and not already identified and addressed in the award, the recipient must provide notification to the FPAC BC GAD via e-mail to FPAC.BC.GAD@usda.gov and indicate the preferred treatment method (additive or deductive). - d.
-Program income may be used to meet recipient cost-sharing requirements with the approval of the Government. - e.
+Except as otherwise provided in Federal statutes, regulations, or the terms and conditions of the Federal award, program income does not include rebates, credits, discounts, and interest earned on any of them. - 2.
+Unless recipients specifically request to use the deductive or cost share method, program income must be additive. - 3.
+If program income is earned and not already identified and addressed in the award, the recipient must provide notification to the FPAC BC GAD via e-mail to FPAC.BC.GAD@usda.gov and indicate the preferred treatment method.
+Use of the deductive or cost share method may require an amendment or prior approval. - 4.
+Program income may be used to meet recipient cost sharing requirements with prior approval of the Government. - 5.
 Recipients must report all program income on the applicable SF 270 and SF 425 as it is earned.

-XIII.
-PROCUREMENT STANDARDS
+N. PROCUREMENT STANDARDS

 The recipient must have and use documented procurement procedures, consistent with State, local, and tribal laws and regulations, for the acquisition of property or services (including construction) required under a Federal award or subaward.
 Those procedures must comply with the procurement standards set out in 2 CFR 200.317-327, including the requirements regarding conflicts of interest, competition, and methods of procurement.
-Particularly, take note that solesource contracting is unallowable in almost all instances.
 Procurements must be well-documented, and those records are subject to inspection and audit.

-XIV.
-BUILD AMERICA, BUY AMERICA FOR CONSTRUCTION
+O. BUILD AMERICA, BUY AMERICA FOR CONSTRUCTION